 When I was in a foxhole, my buddy was the person I trusted to be my eyes when I could not see, and I did the same for him.
-My buddy literally was up when I was down, and when he was down, were household terms used daily.
+My buddy literally was up when I was down, and when he was down, I was up.